smirfolio/docker-mica-drupal/README.md

 To launch the whole Mica stack:

 ```
+# Run and link MongoDB, MySQL, Opal, Mica and Mica Drupal
 make run-all
 ```

 To seed some data in Opal and Mica:

 ```
-# Prior to seed, if not already done, install the opal and mical python clients
+# Prior to seeding, if not already done, install the opal and mical python clients
 ./seed/setup.sh

 # Then import some data